What are Azure IoT solution accelerators?

 - Local: Local machine deployment for testing and development.
 This approach deploys the microservices to a local Docker container and connects to IoT Hub, Azure Cosmos DB, and Azure storage services in the cloud.

-The cost of running a solution accelerator is an aggregate of the cost of the underlying Azure services.
+The cost of running a solution accelerator is the combined cost of running the underlying Azure services.
 You see details of the Azure services used when you choose your deployment options.

 To try out one of the IoT solution accelerators, check out the quickstarts: